jacebenson/jace.pro/content/post/2019-11-19-setting-vars-in-a-mrvs-from-outside/index.md

 A while ago [I wrote about](https://jace.pro/post/2019-09-06-mvrs-dependent-variables/) using Dependent variables in a Multi Row Variable Set (MRVS).
 In there something always bothered me.
 The whole bit about how you can not access the variables outside of the MRVS.

-Today a former collegue of mine asked me, "How do you get a value from the main form variable onto the mrsv field?"
+Today a former colleague of mine asked me, "How do you get a value from the main form variable onto the MRVS field?"

 I wanted to help, so I talked through the options available that I have not tested.
-In his case he was trying to use a "date" varialbe on the main form, and then allow many things to default to that date and allow that date to be different if need be.
+In his case he was trying to use a "date" variable on the main form, and then allow many things to default to that date and allow that date to be different if need be.

 The options as I saw them were these (none of these work);